Poltár: History

 In the year 1828 there were only mere 83 houses and 56 citizens.
-In the same timeframe, the town of Poltár was very agricultural, which sadly wasn't profitable for the town.
+In the same timeframe, the town of Poltár was very agricultural, which wasn't profitable for the town.

 From 1869 and onwards, the factory of Barratt-Dragon was built, with its primary focus being the creation of bricks and tiles.
+Before the establishment of independent Czechoslovakia in 1918, Poltár was part of Nógrád County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.

-From 1922, a steam sawmill was built, sadly burning down fourteen years later in 1936.
+From 1922, a steam sawmill was built, but burnt down fourteen years later in 1936.

 The citizens of Poltár were also very active in the Slovak National Uprising.

 In the year 1966 Poltár joins the towns of Slaná lehota and Zelené, receiving the city privileges.

 Parts of Poltár

 Podháj - built during the late medieval era by the Sóós family.
-It was destroyed during the ottoman occupation during 1554-1562.
+It was destroyed during the Ottoman occupation during 1554-1562.
 It was rebuilt around the 17th century, but only as a small village.

 Prievrana - built during the late medieval era.
 It was destroyed during the multiple military actions in the area roughly around 1610.
 It was rebuilt in the 17th century, only as a small village.

 Its other names (mainly Hungarian) were Prenna and Perenna.

-Slaná Lehota - built in the second half of 14th century.
+Slaná Lehota - built in the second half of the 14th century.
 The town was owned by Fiľakovo.
 Between the years 1554-1593 it was occupied by the Ottomans.
 After that, in 1598 the Sóós family became the owners.
 In 17th and 18th century Geczy family became the owners.

 In the year 1828 it had 23 houses and 130 citizens.

 Zelené - Founded approximately in the 14th century.
 It was owned by many families during its history.
 It was occupied by the Ottomans in 1554-1593.
 In the year 1828 it had 28 houses and 274 citizens.
 The town helped the Slovak National Uprising movement.